 Zulema Garcia has served as a member of our Board of Directors since December 2021.
-Since October 2019, she has served as Senior Vice President of Internal Audit at Herbalife Nutrition (NYSE: HLF).
-Prior to that she worked at KPMG LLP for 24 years, including 11 years as an audit partner until September 2019.
-She also served as Diversity Partner Champion for KPMG's Audit Practice in the United States.
-Ms. Garcia currently serves on the Board of Trustees of Mount St. Mary's University in Los Angeles and on the Board of Directors of The Boys & Girls Clubs of Metro Los Angeles.
-Ms. Garcia received her bachelor's degree in Business Administration, with an emphasis in accounting, from Mount St. Mary's University.
+She joined Herbalife in October 2019, serving as Senior Vice-President of Worldwide Spend Management since August 2023 and serving as Senior Vice-President of Internal Audit from October 2019 to August 2023.
+Prior to that, she worked at KPMG LLP for 24 years, including 11 years as an audit partner until September 2019.
+While at KPMG, she spent two years in the professional practice group in KPMG's New York office focusing on a various accounting, audit and SEC reporting matters.
+She also served as Diversity Co-Partner Champion for KPMG's Audit Practice in the United States and KPMG's Diversity Advisory Group.
+Ms. Garcia currently serves on the Board of Trustees of Mount St. Mary's University in Los Angeles.
+Ms. Garcia received her bachelor's degree in business administration, with an emphasis in accounting, from Mount St. Mary's University.

 Ms. Garcia's qualifications to serve on our Board include over 25 years of accounting and finance experience and being licensed as a certified public accountant in California and New York.
-As Senior Vice President of Internal Audit at Herbalife Nutrition, her responsibilities include overseeing worldwide financial, operational, and IT internal audit activities for Herbalife Nutrition.
-While at KPMG, Ms. Garcia provided financial statement audit, audit of internal control over financial reporting, performance improvement consulting, equity financings including initial public offerings, and mergers and acquisitions services to SEC registrants and private companies in a variety of industries including retail, manufacturing, industrial, and bioscience products.
+As Senior Vice President of Internal Audit at Herbalife, her responsibilities included overseeing worldwide financial, operational, and IT internal audit activities for Herbalife.
+While at KPMG, Ms. Garcia provided financial statement audit, audit of internal control over financial reporting (SOX 404), performance improvement consulting, equity financings including initial public offerings, and mergers and acquisitions services to SEC registrants and private companies in a variety of industries including retail, consumer products, manufacturing, industrial, and biopharmaceutical products.